chuhlomin/youtube/README.md

 # youtube

-This is a repository-comapnion for [my youtube channel](https://www.youtube.com/@KonstantinChukhlomin).
+This is a repository-companion for [my youtube channel](https://www.youtube.com/@KonstantinChukhlomin).
 It contains subtitles and thumbnails.